fcases/zig-pa1/README.md

 </center>

-The first graph shows the FFT of the signal, drawn in the second.
+The first graph shows the FFT of the signal, the second draws the raw signal.